According to Wikipedia, home automation or domotics is building automation for a home, called a smart home or smart house.

 Unfortunately, web surfing can be slowed down when multiple devices are connected at once.

 Z-Wave is a wireless device that can be a substitute when users decide not to get involved with their Wi-Fi.
-The Z-Wave functions on low power of 908.42 Mhz and it is commonly used in the U.S and Canada.

-Zigbee is quite similar to Z-Wave.
-It is a network mesh that allows IoT devices to connect together.
-We also have the Thread which works on an IP address open standard.
+We also have the Thread, which works on an IP address open standard.
 With Thread, IoT devices can connect to one another and to the cloud.

 Bluetooth also allows users to control their IoT devices.
-The Bluetooth however, can be used offline.
+The Bluetooth, however, can be used offline.

-Surely, home automation is a great innovation in the technology world that has made living more conducive and a whole lot comfortable for its users, but, as the saying goes, nothing comes without a price.
+Surely, home automation is a great innovation in the technology world that has made living more conducive and a lot more comfortable for its users.

 Pros and Cons of Home Automation